A Survey on Assessing the Generalization Envelope of Deep Neural Networks: Predictive Uncertainty, Out-of-distribution and Adversarial Samples: Preliminaries

 \subsection{Mathematical notation}

 For quick reference we have gathered in Table \ref{tab:nomenclature} the most important mathematical terms that we use.
-Next we describe these in more detail. \\ In the classification setup a DNN is a function $F(\cdot)$ that computes for an input $x\in \mathbb{R}^n$ an output $F(x) \in \mathbb{R}^m$.
+In the following we describe these in more detail. \\ In the classification setup a DNN is a function $F(\cdot)$ that computes for an input $x\in \mathbb{R}^n$ an output $F(x) \in \mathbb{R}^m$.
 The output $F(x)$ contains scores, one for each possible class.
 The maximal score defines the predicted class label $y$

 Often, the last layer contains a softmax function that normalizes the final class scores

 Each DNN consists of several layers $f^j,~ j \in\lbrace1,...,k\rbrace$

 Usually each layer is a function on the output of the previous layer.
 Depending on the architecture and application area of the DNN, there are different kinds of layers, e.g. fully connected, convolutional or pooling layers.
 Often, the last layer contains a softmax activation.
 The parameters of these layers are the network's weights $\Theta$.
 The weights are optimized using a training set that contains input-output pairs $(x,l)$.
 The output labels $l\in \lbrace 1 ,\dots,m \rbrace$ hold the correct class for the inputs $x$.
 During training, the weights $\Theta$ are iteratively updated such that the loss $L(F(x),l)$, which compares the network output to the true label for samples from the training set, is reduced. \\ The task for our work is to find a detector method $D_F(\cdot)$ that states at inference time for any possible input $x$ if it is within the generalization area of the DNN $F(\cdot)$.
 Based on the input $x$, the way the DNN processes $x$, and the output $F(x)$, the detector $D_F(\cdot)$ returns a value $D_F(x) \in \mathbb{R}$, which in combination with a threshold $T \in~ \mathbb{R}$ defines if $x$ is expected to be within the generalization area or not: